Nicholasdgiles/nicholasgiles.github.io/_posts/2021-11-10-plantcare.markdown

 ### Style Guide
-The visual design was inspired heavily by plant foilage using subdued colors including heavy green and some browns.
+The color pallete was inspired by plant foilage and includes green and tan colors.
 I decided to utilize a card system with rounded corners to create a playful feeling.
-It was important to use ample white space to ensure the app appears clean and organized.
+It was also important to use ample white space to ensure the app appears clean and organized.

 <img src="http://nicholasgiles.com/assets/images/plantcare/styleguide.png" alt="Style Guide" />
 <figcaption class="caption">Style Guide</figcaption>